The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Keychain Problems with Optimizable Chain Orders

 \subsection{A Simple (1/2)-Approximation}

-We show the existence of a simple algorithm that achieves half of the optimal value: namely, solving the Fixed and Known Keychain Sequence problem on an arbitrary ordering over the keychains $\sigma$ or its reverse $-\sigma$ achieves half the optimal value.
-We lay out the algorithm formally in Algorithm \ref{alg:order_half_approx}.
+We complement the above hardness with a simple algorithm that achieves half of the optimal value.
+The algorithm is extremely simple, though we conjecture it may be optimal (see a more detailed discussion in Appendix \ref{subsec:order_opendirections}).
+Specifically, the algorithm simply solves the basic Keychain Problem of Section \ref{subsec:intro_warmup} on any ordering $\sigma$ over the keychains as well as on its reverse $-\sigma$.
+We show that picking the better among these two policies yields a $(1/2)$-approximation.